-justin_oaks a year ago
+justin_oaks 2 years ago

 What frustrates me is that the user experience with YouTube premium is still worse than with NewPipe.